arielf/learning-to-learn/README.md

 ## Introduction to tensor-flow playground
 [The tensor-flow playground](https://playground.tensorflow.org/) is a wonderful tool to experiment with simple neural nets.

-Given a small number of problems in 2-dimensions (x1, x2), you're asked to design a good classifier / regressor model that will correctly predict the (output) value of every point in input space by tinkering with various model parameters.
+Given a small number of problems in 2-dimensions $(x1, x2)$, you're asked to design a good classifier / regressor model that will correctly classify the output value of every point in input space by tinkering with various model parameters.

+Model parameters you can control are:

+  - Which initial input features are fed into the network
+  - Model complexity or capacity to learn:
+    - Number of hidden layers in the network
+    - Number of nodes in each hidden layer
+  - Choice of activation function (ReLU, tanh, sigmoid, linear)
+  - Learning rate
+  - Regularization type (L1, L2) and rate
+  - Size of each mini-batch
+  - Ratio of test to train examples in each minibatch
+  - Level of added noise

-Making the right model-design decisions can result in dramatic differences in the model quality.
+Making the right model-design decisions by picking optimal values for the above parameters can result in dramatic differences in final model quality.

 The challenge is to create the best model possible for each of the problems presented.